Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/properties/input.rst

    Strip Input Settings.

-The Strip Input panel is used to controls the duration of the strip along with some basic transforms.
+The Strip Input panel is used to controls the source, the duration of the strip along with some basic transforms.

 Path
    A text field that lets you edit/update the path of the file used by a strip.